turingschool/curriculum/source/projects/jsblogger.markdown

 The first line was just to demonstrate that we can do anything we previously did inside `irb` now inside of our `console`.
 The second like referenced the `Article` model and called the `all` method which returns an array of all articles in the database -- so far an empty array.
 The third line created a new article object.
 You can see that this new object had attributes `id`, `title`, `body`, `created_at`, and `updated_at`.

+### Looking at the Model

-All the information about the `Article` model is in the file `/app/models/article.rb`, so let's open that now.
+All the code for the `Article` model is in the file `/app/models/article.rb`, so let's open that now.

 Not very impressive, right?
 There are no attributes defined inside the model, so how does Rails know that an Article should have a `title`, a `body`, etc?
 It queries the database, looks at the articles table, and assumes that whatever columns that table has should probably be the attributes accessible through the model.

 You created most of those in your migration file, but what about `id`?
 Every table you create with a migration will automatically have an `id` column which serves as the table's primary key.
 When you want to find a specific article, you'll look it up in the articles table by its unique ID number.
 Rails and the database work together to make sure that these IDs are unique, usually using a special column type in the DB like "serial".

 In your console, try entering `Article.all` again.
 Do you see the blank article that we created with the `Article.new` command?
 No?
-The console doesn't change values in the database (in most cases) until we explicitly call the `.save` method on an object.
+The console doesn't change values in the database until we explicitly call the `.save` method on an object.
 Let's create a sample article and you'll see how it works.
 Enter each of the following lines one at a time:

 ```plain
 a = Article.new